 The term ‘unicorn’ for startups was first coined by Aileen Lee in 2013.
 The massive increase in billion dollar startups is also due to changes in the early-stage financing markets: the push for fast-growth, the availability of VC and PE finance that allow companies to raise large amounts of cash without the hassle of going though an IPO, and the willingness of these investors to finance them at high valuations.
-I also believe that investors are able to finance them at high valuations because of the power that many of these financiers can exercise during a liquidity event, which in the case of unicorns can often be an IPO, or sometimes an exit by market-leading companies.
+I also believe that investors are able to finance them at high valuations because of the power that many of them can exercise during a liquidity event, which in the case of unicorns can often be an IPO, or sometimes an exit by market-leading companies.

 However, finance is not the only reason.
-Technological advanced are becoming faster and the expansion possibilities of companies are therefore multiplied.
+Technological advances are becoming faster and the expansion possibilities of companies are therefore multiplied.
 The internet has created completely new business models that weren’t conceivable before, allowing them to scale at massively fast rates, decrease prices thanks to economies of scale and by putting growth before profits.
 Globalisation trends such as a mobile workforce, the opening of global financial markets and corporate deals, as well as the immediacy of communication all help increase the scalability of these startups.

 It’s also difficult to speak of failure, because once you are able to raise funding rounds of hundreds of millions or more, you can acquire a variety of companies that in turn push up the company’s value, and create synergies with the current core business and increase the value even further.
-These unicorns, in effect, can even become an investment vehicle over time, just like many tech giants such as Amazon, Alphabet, Alibaba, Uber, Facebook, Salesforce and many others are now maintaining their leadership by investing in all new potentially relevant technologies, and often setting up separate Corporate VCs to do so.
+These past unicorns, in effect, can even become an investment vehicle over time, just like many tech giants such as Amazon, Alphabet, Alibaba, Uber, Facebook, Salesforce and many others are now maintaining their leadership by investing in all new potentially relevant technologies, and often setting up separate Corporate VCs to do so.